 4. HTML 4.0 Released in 1998

 HTML 4.0 was the last replication of classic HTML but it was a huge step in the progression of HTML.
-Initially, HTML 4.0 was code-named COUGAR.
+Initially, its was code-named COUGAR.
 In December 1997, W3C recommended HTML 4.0 and in April 1998 it became the official standard.
-Later HTML 4.0 was revised as HTML 4.01 and it included various new features to HTML specifications.
+Later HTML 4.0 was revised as HTML 4.01 and it included various new features to specifications.

 5. XHTML Released in 2000

 In the beginning 21st century, HTML and XML join their strengths to become XHTML (Extensible Hypertext Markup Language).
 However, the obvious next version should be 5 but instead, there was XHTML.
 It was an advancement of HTML mainly focused on semantic code and adhere to standards.
 In January 2000 it was positioned as joint-standard with HTML 4.01.

 6. HTML 5 Released in 2014

 HTML 5 follows the previous and XHTML to bring something innovative in the field.
 It happened when a bunch of tech enthusiasts thought of building something of their own, outside the W3C methodologies.
 They called themselves as WHATWG which mean Web Hypertext Application Technology Working Group.
 And in October 2014, it was released as a W3C recommendation.